 Make room for dirt.
 Ditch the prevalent notion of fearing germs.

 I know that certain germs can kill.
 But please note that the emphasis on certain.
 Not all germs are bad.
 Some bacteria are good for the human body.
 In fact, the human body hosts around 100 trillion good bacteria.

 Oftentimes, when we prevent ourselves, and our children, from harmful germs by limiting contact, we are also limiting our access to healthy germs.

 So, change the mindset of avoiding germs at all costs.
 Be ready to get your hands dirty if the area is hygienic and well-kept.
 I would say include farmhouse visits in your weekly, or at least bi-weekly, schedule to gain access to a healthy natural environment.

-You can dress up your little gardener in comfortable cotton tees, jammies that make their “tree-planting hrs” a fun sojourn.
+Get a kids gardening kit or kids gardening activities list.
+Dress up your little gardener in comfortable cotton tees, jammies that make their “tree-planting hours” a fun sojourn.
 Cotton is forgiving and washing machine friendly which leaves no traces of stains post wash.
 And if you are ready to take this “project green” a step ahead, then match the outfits with nature prints.
-Rose/flower print tees, skirts ,flora and fauna print tops and shortsare fun options to let the kiddos experience the joy of bonding with nature.
+Rose/flower print tees, skirts ,flora and fauna print tops and shorts are fun options to let the kiddos experience the joy of bonding with nature.